jobovy/apogee-maps/README.rst

      python fitMAPs.py tribrokenexplinflare ../mapfits/tribrokenexplinflare.sav
      python fitMAPs.py tribrokentwoexp ../mapfits/tribrokentwoexp.sav

 that is, ``fitMAPs.py`` just fits a given density profile to all MAPs.
+It also runs MCMC for each MAP and saves all of these results (in a rather large file!).

 Figure 10::